FREQUENTLY ASKED QUESTIONS

 Where is my money kept?

-Currently, we use TD Ameritrade as our primary custodian.
+Currently, we use Charles Schwab as our primary custodian.
 We are recognized as an advisor by them but are not paid representatives.
 We never take possession of your money or your securities.
 The use of a third party custodian protects your money from fraud and loss.
-You will receive reports and statements from both us and TD Ameritrade.
+You will receive reports and statements from both us and Charles Schwab.